Mandy Martin: Personal life

-Martin was the daughter of Peter and Beryl Martin.
-Her father was Emeritus Professor of Botany at the University of South Australia and her mother a recognised watercolourist.
-Martin was formerly married to Australian artist Robert Boynes and her son Alexander Boynes is an artist and gallery administrator.
-She spent her last years living in Mandurama near Orange, New South Wales.
+Martin is the daughter of Peter Gordon Martin and Beryl Laura Maud Thomas.
+Her father, a geneticist and botanist, was Emeritus Professor of Botany at the University of South Australia, and her mother was a recognised watercolourist.
+Her brother is Nicholas Gordon Martin, an Australian behaviour geneticist.

+Martin's first marriage was to Australian artist, Robert Boynes, producing two sons, Alexander Boynes, an artist and gallery administrator and Peter Boynes, an artist and curator.
+Her second marriage was to Guy Fitzhardinge, a director of Bush Heritage Australia.

-Martin died in palliative care at Orange Base Hospital on 10 July 2021, after undergoing treatment for cancer.
+Martin spent her last years living in Mandurama near Orange, New South Wales, Australia.
+She died in palliative care at Orange Base Hospital on 10 July 2021, after undergoing treatment for cancer.